USTQEHub/iSkript/README.md

 - Generate POM for Web and Mobile (Web & Native)
 - Enable Self-Healing for any Test Automation frameworks using *.sky file

-# Developed by UST Global Quality Engineering
+# Developed by UST Quality Engineering
 For more details, email to : assurance@ust.com